FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

 ### Planned operations

 - Evacuate node: removes all instances on a node (e.g. maintenance)
+- Status: show the status of the fdb cluster (e.g. `fdbcli status`)
+- top: show the current resource utilization
+- df: shows the current free/used disk capacity either for each instance or aggregated per class

 Raise an issue if you miss a specific command to operate FDB on Kubernetes.